Linear Dependent Type Theory for Quantum Programming Languages: Categorical structure

 Suppose $f$ is a cartesian lifting of $F(f)$ .
 To show that the left square is a pullback, let $g : C \to A$ and $h : C \to GF(B)$ be such that $\eta_A \circ g = GF(f) \circ h$.
 This implies (by the observation) that $F(g) = \widetilde{GF(f) \circ h} = F(f) \circ \tilde{h}$.
 Therefore the cartesian lifting $f$ gives a unique $u : C \to B$ such that $f \circ u = g$ and $F(u) =\tilde{h}$, the latter of which is equivalent to $\eta_B \circ u = h$ by the observation. \end{proof}

-Indeed, the following subclass of fibrations can be characterized in terms of adjoints and pullbacks. \footnote{For convenience, we use a single enumerated list (1--9) across Definition~\ref{pullback-fib}, Fact~\ref{term-fibered}, and Section~\ref{fib:param-state}, so that later we may refer to these items.}
+The following subclass of fibrations forms the basis of our categorical semantics for linear dependent type theory. \footnote{For the sake of convenience, we use a single enumerated list \eqref{pullback-fibration.1}--\eqref{state-parameter.3} across Definition~\ref{pullback-fib}, Fact~\ref{term-fibered}, and Section~\ref{fib:param-state}, so that we may refer to these items later.}

 \begin{definition} Let us call a Grothendieck fibration $\sharp : \EE \to \BB$ a \emph{pullback fibration} if \begin{enumerate} {\value{equation}} \item $\BB$ has pullbacks, and \item $\BB$ and $\EE$ each have a terminal object $1$ and $\sharp$ preserves it. {\value{enumi}} \end{enumerate} \end{definition}